imperial/cpp-connect/README.md

 Companies can sign-in using magic links sent to their email using SMTP.

 Admins are set using the `CPP_ALLOWED_ADMINS` environment variable, which is a comma-separated list of email addresses.
+Note that if this is changed, the users in questions will need to log out and log back in again to see the changes.

 If you haven’t already, read the [React Quick Start tutorial](https://react.dev/learn) so that you understand the key concepts of React, as well as the [Next.js documentation](https://nextjs.org/docs) to understand how Next.js works.